- Commissioner I M Buchanan

 Kevin Prime has been a farmer and forester in Motatau (Northland) for the last 40 years and in the last two years has taken up bee keeping as a hobby.
 During the last 20 years or so he has been very much involved in community matters with Marae Committees, Māori Committees, Runanga, Māori development, School Boards of Trustees, Charitable Trusts, Health Trusts, Community Trusts, Forest Trusts, Forest Companies, Health Companies, Health Boards, and Conservation Boards at local, regional and national levels.
 He has also served on Ministerial Advisory groups pertaining to Health, Forestry, Conservation, Māori Affairs, Environment, Crown Research Institutes, Lands, and Sport.

 David Bunting was appointed as an Environment Commissioner in August 2007 and is now in his third term with the Court.
-David holds an honours degree in civil engineering from the University of Canterbury, and has completed senior executive development programmes at both the INSEAD Business School (Paris) and Stanford University (USA).
-He is a Chartered Professional Engineer and a Fellow of the Institution of Professional Engineers New Zealand.
-He has been a board member of the Institution of Professional Engineers, the Engineers Registration Board and the Chartered Professional Engineers Council.
+David holds an honours degree in civil engineering from the University of Canterbury and has completed senior executive development programmes at both the INSEAD Business School (Paris) and Stanford University (USA).
+He is a Fellow of the Institution of Professional Engineers New Zealand and has been a board member of the Institution of Professional Engineers, the Engineers Registration Board and the Chartered Professional Engineers Council.

 Before joining the Environment Court in 2007, he was international manager and then business development manager for one of New Zealand’s largest firms of consulting engineers, architects and planners.
 In this role he was responsible for many infrastructure projects in New Zealand, Australia, the UK and developing countries in the Asia Pacific region.

-His work with the Environment Court has involved court hearings, mediations and expert conferencing for wind farms, airport expansions, coal mines, landfills, coastal protection works and plan appeals.
-He has been a member of the Boards of Inquiry for the Turitea wind farm near Palmerston North and the MacKays to Peka Peka Expressway north of Wellington
+His work with the Environment Court has involved court hearings, mediations and expert conferencing for wind farms, airport and port expansions, highway realignments, coal mines, landfills, coastal protection works and plan appeals.
+He was a member of the Boards of Inquiry for the Turitea wind farm near Palmerston North and the MacKays to Peka Peka Expressway north of Wellington.

 Anne Leijnen (NZCTP, BTP) commenced duties with the Environment Court in January 2011.
 She is a professionally qualified Town Planner with some 30 years experience in both local authority planning practice and as a private consultant.